dennessu/oculus-app-store/email/email-spec/src/main/resources/email.md

 * priority ...
 Define the email priority.
 * properties ...
 The properties of email, all properties are depend on **source** and **action**.
 * type ...
 The type of email.
-* recipients ...
-The list recipient of email.
+* recipient ...
+The recipient of email.
 * scheduleDate ...
 The schedule date of email.

 ### Email [/emails]